Skip to content

-Capsulectomy is a technique performed during breast implant removal or breast revision surgery to remove the fibrous scar tissue that forms around the implants.
+Capsulectomy is a technique performed during breast implant removal or breast revision surgery to remove the fibrous scar tissue that can form around the implants.

 While you may never have heard the term, it’s far more common than you might think.

-In fact, it is almost always used in cases of severe capsular contracture, a condition that can develop after breast augmentation surgery and should be discussed during your breast augmentation consultation.
+In fact, it is almost always used in cases of severe capsular contracture, a condition that may develop after breast augmentation surgery and should be discussed during your breast augmentation consultation.

 What Is Capsular Contracture?

 After receiving breast implants, a scar tissue capsule will form around the implants.
-This is a normal part of the healing process and is beneficial in keeping the breast implants from shifting out of place.
+This is a normal part of the healing process that all breast augmentation patients with implants experience, and it is beneficial in keeping the breast implants from shifting out of place.

 Capsular contracture is so common that one in six breast implant recipients experience some degree of the condition, though not every case requires capsulectomy.

-• Grade 3: Cosmetic changes have developed, often appearing rounder with the nipples may be distorted and the breasts feel harder.
+- Grade 3: Cosmetic changes have developed, often appearing rounder, the nipples may be distorted, and the breasts feel harder.

 Capsular contracture grades 1 and 2 don’t require surgery, while grades 3 and 4 are typically treated with a capsulectomy or a capsulotomy to relieve pain and restore the breasts’ natural feel and appearance.

-Most cases of capsular contracture occur within the two years after breast augmentation; however, capsular contractures can develop several years following breast implant surgery.
-When this happens, it is commonly caused by a rupture in one or both of the implants.
+Most cases of capsular contracture occur within the first two years after breast augmentation; however, capsular contractures can develop several years following breast implant surgery.
+When this happens, it is commonly caused by a rupture in one or both implants.

 Besides Capsular Contracture, What Other Reasons Require a Capsulectomy?